Best AI for MQL5 Coding: Top Tools Compared & Expert Advisor Winner

 DeepSeek, Google Gemini, and Microsoft Copilot

-These tools round out the general-purpose AI assistants that traders in the community have tested for MQL5.
-DeepSeek, in particular, has built a following among developers for strong code generation at no cost.
+These tools round out the general-purpose options.
+DeepSeek has built a following among developers for strong code generation at no cost.
+I haven't tested DeepSeek extensively for MQL5 compilation rates, so I can't vouch for it there.
 Gemini and Copilot are useful for hybrid workflows where you're switching between looking up documentation and writing code.
-None of them, however, specialize in MQL5 compilation validation.
+None of them specialize in MQL5 compilation validation.

 The Problem With General-Purpose AI for MQL5